Buchlovice: Geography

-The streams Dlouhá řeka and Buchlovický flows through the municipality.
+The streams Dlouhá řeka and Buchlovický potok flow through the municipality.
 Dlouhá řeka supplies the Sovín Reservoir, located south of the built-up area.

 History

-The first written mention of Buchlovice is from 1207 in a deed of Ottokar I of Bohemia.
+The first written mention of Buchlovice is in a deed of King Ottokar I from 1207.
 The Buchlov castle was first mentioned in 1300.
-In 1540, Buchlov was bought by the Lords of Zierotin and joined to the Buchlov estate.
-In 1805, the village was promoted by Emperor Francis II to a market town.
+In 1540, Buchlovice was bought by the Lords of Zierotin and joined to the Buchlov estate.
+In 1805, the village was promoted to a market town by Emperor Francis II.